GriffinPlus/dotnet-libs-logging/README.md

 				sLog3.Write(level, "This is sLog3 writing using level '{0}'.", level.Name);
 			}

-			// now modify the configuration file 'my-custom-config.logconf' in the output directory and run
+			// now modify the configuration file in the output directory and run the demo application
-			// the demo application again to see what happens!
+			// again to see what happens!

 			Console.WriteLine();
 			Console.WriteLine("Press any key to continue...");